 In 2015, the Deputy Undersecretary for Collections and Interdisciplinary Support released a framework plan for collections space, identifying the greatest needs for collections space across the Smithsonian and recommending strategies that are realistic, flexible, and proactive—ones that will upgrade space today and meet projected needs in the coming years and decades.

-On July 17, 2013, Secretary Clough, Deputy Under Secretary for Collections and Interdisciplinary Support Scott Miller, and Inspector General Scott S. Dahl testified before the Smithsonian’s House oversight committee on the issue of collections stewardship.
+On July 17, 2013, (former) Secretary Clough, Deputy Under Secretary for Collections and Interdisciplinary Support Scott Miller, and Inspector General Scott S. Dahl testified before the Smithsonian’s House oversight committee on the issue of collections stewardship.
 Chairman Candace Miller (R-MI) commended the Smithsonian on significant strides to improve internal processes and to ensure that the world-class collection remains available to the public for many generations to come.